 You will receive an offer of admission to only 1 program.
 Your highest listed choice is considered first when you indicate more than 1 Brock program on your application.
 If you are not eligible for your first choice, your subsequent choices will be considered in your indicated order of preference.

-In most cases: If you apply to only 1 Brock program but do not qualify, you will be considered for an alternative or related program.
-If you apply, but are not admitted to, a co-op program, you will automatically be considered for the regular, non-co-op program.
+If you apply to only one Brock program but do not qualify, you will be considered for an alternative or related program.
+If you apply but are not admitted to a co-op program you will automatically be considered for the regular, non co-op program.